 Our lips are naturally one of the most sensitive bits of skin on our body, and with all that eating, drinking, kissing, talking, breathing and lipstick-applying, it’s to be expected that they will become chapped at some point.

 It’s time to get to the bottom of your flaky lips and banish them for good!
-Here are the 8 most common causes of dry, sore lips.
+Here are the 9 of the most common causes of dry, sore lips.

 Your lips tend to be even more sensitive than the rest of your skin, so they can be affected more severely.